 Infant choking: How to keep your baby safe

 Worried about infant choking?
-Find out the common causes of infant choking and what you can do to help protect your baby from choking hazards.
+Find out the common causes and what you can do to help protect your baby from choking hazards.

 Why are babies vulnerable to choking?